folkzb/magalu/script-qa/cli-doc/block-storage/snapshots/help.md

 ## Product catalog:
 - Commands:
 - create      Create a snapshot
-- create-snapshot-id Restore a snapshot to a new volume
 - delete      Delete a snapshot
 - get         Retrieve the details of a snapshot
 - list        List snapshots in the current tenant
 - rename      Rename a snapshot
+- restore     Restore a snapshot to a new volume

 ## Other commands:
 - Flags: